Przemysł II: Reconstruction of the murder

 The attack took place early in the morning of 8 February, on Ash Wednesday, when the bodyguards of the King were in a deep sleep.
 Despite this, they were able to organize a defense under the personal guidance of the King, but the attackers were too numerous to overcome.
 The primary objective of Jakub Kaszuba's people was the capture of Przemysł II; they succeeded only after the King, covered with numerous wounds, fell to the ground.
 The Brandenburg army seriously wounded his horse to flee towards the border with Silesia (probably with the intention to confuse the Polish army).
-Soon, the kidnappers realized that they weren't able to bring alive the King, and the prisoner only delays their escape.
+Soon, the kidnappers realised that they weren't able to bring alive the King to life, and the prisoner only delays their escape.
 Then decided the murder of the King, a deed personally made by Kaszuba.
 A late tradition says that the murder took place probably in the village of Sierniki, about 6.5 km east from Rogoźno.
-The King's body was abandoned on the road, where was found by the knights involved in the persecution.
+The King's body was abandoned on the road, where it was found by the knights involved in the persecution.
 The place where the crime was committed and his body was found (pl: porąbania) was traditionally named Porąblic.
 The assassins were never caught.

 Thus, there is much convincing evidence for the participation of the Margraves of Brandenburg in the murder.
-According to Kazimierz Jasiński, that efficient action wasn't possible without the participation of people who was close to Przemysł II.
-Historians are divided about what of two noble families, Nałęcz or Zaremba, participated in this event.
-The Zarembas are more suspect based on the writings of the Rocznik małopolski:; the rebellion of 1284, certainly caused a deterioration in their relations with the King.
+According to Kazimierz Jasiński, that efficient action wasn't possible without the participation of people who were close to Przemysł II.
+Historians are divided about which of two noble families, Nałęcz or Zaremba, participated in this event.
+The Zarembas are more suspect based on the writings of the Rocznik małopolski: the rebellion of 1284, certainly caused a deterioration in their relations with the King.
 About the Nałęcz family, there is no accusation against them in the Rocznik świętokrzyskiego nowy or in the chronicle of Długosz; in fact, modern historiography writes about the friendly relationship of Przemysł II with the Grzymała and Łodzia families, and also with the Nałęcz.